albertstarfield/project-zephyrine/documentation/Developer Documentation/Program Development Journal.md

 I believe I have glimpsed myself from the future before.
 How many times have I been here and felt the pain repeatedly?
 Well, I hope that Adelaide is able to unlock the discovery of 4D or even (n-2)D film reels, and perhaps catch a glimpse of (n-1)D, gaining a better understanding of why I keep seeing these things.

 I suppose that's all for this entry for now.

+---
+### Entry I : March 3, 2024
+---

+There's no such thing as overkill.
+Either you win or lose, and unfortunately i'm currently at the losing side and trying to catch up.
+Building this as my portofolio. -Albert